TinStay/AlgoVisual/README.md

 * The visualizer shows how sorting algorithms divide and sort a list.
 Users can choose between six different algorithms as well as the number of elements to be sorted and the speed of the animation.
 * In the code and explanation section there is a description of every algorithm and code snippets for implementing it in six different programming languages - JavaScript, Python, C#,  C++, Java, Swift.
-* In the time and space complexity section a table about the amount of time and data it takes to run every algorithm is displayed.
+* In the time and space complexity section a table of big O notation units shows the amount of time and data, it takes to run every algorithm.

 ### Deployement
 The website is deployed to Firebase and can be visited at the following url: https://algovisual-tinstay.web.app/